eddyystop/feathers-reduxify-authentication/README.md

 - `client/reducers/index.js` adds our authentication to Redux's reducers.
 Our current user will be stored at `state.auth.user`.
 - `client/index.js` sets up React routing and permissions.
-- `client/screens/Users/UserSignIn/FormContainer.js` contains code to both
+- `client/screens/Users/UserSignIn/FormContainer.js`
-authenticate users and to log them out.
+both authenticates users and logs them out.

 ## <a name="motivation"></a> Motivation